Rhabdomyolysis refers to the breakdown of striated muscle that is followed by leakage of the muscle protein myoglobin into the blood, leading to its

 In addition to the above findings, physical examination demonstrates normal or depressed tendon reflexes, sometimes with a mild coexisting sensorimotor peripheral neuropathy.
 Carpopedal spasm with flexion of the wrist, extension of the fingers, and plantar flexion of the feet may be seen, resembling tetany, but serum calcium and magnesium are normal.

 In laboratory studies, CSF is normal except for the presence of oligoclonal IgG bands in about half of the cases.
-Antibodies that immunoprecipitate [125I]alpha-dendrotoxin-labeled voltage-gated potassium channels extracted from mammalian brain tissue (VGKC antibodies) are likewise present in 40% to 50% of cases (43).
-As explained in the Etiology section, in most cases, the true target of these antibodies is either contactin-associated protein 2 (Caspr2) or leucine-rich glioma inactivated 1 (Lgi1), and these antibodies can now be assayed directly (24).
+Antibodies that immunoprecipitate [125I]alpha-dendrotoxin-labeled voltage-gated potassium channels extracted from mammalian brain tissue (VGKC antibodies) are likewise present in 40% to 50% of cases (45).
+As explained in the Etiology section, in most cases, the true target of these antibodies is either contactin-associated protein 2 (Caspr2) or leucine-rich glioma inactivated 1 (LGI1), and these antibodies can now be assayed directly (26).
 Nerve conduction tests may reveal a mild sensorimotor axonal polyneuropathy, but may be normal.
-Adjusting the sensitivity of the nerve conduction study from 5mV to 200 uV may identify afterdischarges.
-In at least one study, these were more sensitive than EMG and appeared to correlate with clinical improvement (44).
+Adjusting the sensitivity of the nerve conduction study from 5mV to 200 uV may identify after discharges.
+In at least 1 study, these were more sensitive than EMG and appeared to correlate with clinical improvement (47).

 • Single MUAP firing rapidly and irregularly